-In the past, the evolution of landslides was studied based on aerial photographs, which were either used for visual interpretation or photogrammetric reconstruction of digital elevation models (DEM), characterized by an up-to several-meter accuracy over regional spatial extents (e.g. Casson et al., 2003; Guns and Vanacker, 2014; Hervás et al., 2003; Prokešová et al., 2010; Vanacker et al., 2003; van Westen and Lulie Getahun, 2003).
-Historical aerial photographs allow to reconstruct surface displacements over the last fifty years when data availability is optimal (Prokešová et al., 2010; van Westen and Lulie Getahun, 2003).
-However, the use of aerial photographs for monitoring dynamic environments is often limited by the relatively large time interval between flight campaigns along with accuracy and resolution, that does not match current standards for topographic representations.
-Optical satellite images, i.e. ASTER, Quickbird or Pléiades, have successfully been used for landslide monitoring with decimeter accuracy by applying optical image correlation techniques on time series of satellite images (e.g. Delacourt et al., 2004; Kääb, 2002; Stumpf et al., 2017).
-Even though sub-meter resolution images such as Pléiades are now used, the price of very-high resolution optical satellite imagery might remain an obstacle for long-term monitoring of dynamic environments that require frequent monitoring and dense time series.
-Surface deformation is now increasingly monitored using radar technology, that is Synthetic Aperture Radar, i.e. SAR, and Light Detection and Ranging, i.e. LIDAR.
+In the past, the evolution of landslides was studied based on aerial photographs, which were used for either visual interpretation or photogrammetric reconstruction of digital elevation models (DEMs), characterized by accuracy of up to several metres over regional spatial extents (e.g. Casson et al., 2003; Guns and Vanacker, 2014; Hervás et al., 2003; Prokešová et al., 2010; Vanacker et al., 2003; van Westen and Lulie Getahun, 2003).
+Historical aerial photographs allow for reconstructing surface displacements over the last 50 years when data availability is optimal (Prokešová et al., 2010; van Westen and Lulie Getahun, 2003).
+However, the use of aerial photographs for monitoring dynamic environments is often limited by the relatively large time interval between flight campaigns along with accuracy and resolution, which does not match current standards for topographic representations.
+Optical satellite images, i.e. from ASTER, QuickBird or Pléiades, have successfully been used for landslide monitoring with decimetre accuracy by applying optical image correlation techniques on time series of satellite images (e.g. Delacourt et al., 2004; Kääb, 2002; Stumpf et al., 2017).
+Even though sub-metre resolution images such as from Pléiades are now used, the price of very high-resolution optical satellite imagery might remain an obstacle for longterm monitoring of dynamic environments that require frequent monitoring and dense time series.
+Surface deformation is now increasingly monitored using radar technology, i.e. synthetic aperture radar (SAR) and light detection and ranging (lidar).
 These techniques can be deployed on airborne and ground-based platforms that have distinct inherent accuracies and ranges (Passalacqua et al., 2015).
-Terrestrial or satellite SAR and airborne LIDAR (ALS) can cover areas ranging in size from 1 to thousands of kilometres for spacecraft-embedded SAR, at a metric spatial resolution.
-Ground-based LIDAR, i.e. terrestrial laser scanning (TLS), can provide topographic data of areas ranging in size from 0.01 to a few square-kilometres at centimetre spatial resolution.
+Terrestrial or satellite SAR and airborne lidar (ALS) can cover areas ranging in size from 1 to thousands of kilometres for spacecraftembedded SAR, at a metric spatial resolution.
+Ground-based lidar, i.e. terrestrial laser scanning (TLS), can provide topographic data of areas ranging in size from 0.01 to a few square kilometres at centimetre spatial resolution.
 For complex topography, multiple laser scans from different viewpoints are often required to cover the surface with reasonable overlap.
 In hummocky topography, the viewpoint's visibility fields can be particularly narrow.
-Spacecraft-embedded SAR data, e.g. TerraSAR-X and ALOS/PALSAR images, enable to track displacements of mass movements characterized by important variations in vegetation cover and soil surface between the acquisition dates (e.g. Raucoules et al., 2013; Schlögel et al., 2015).
-Aerial and ground-based LIDAR datasets have mainly been used for landslide monitoring using DEM differencing (e.g. Blasone et al., 2014; Ventura et al., 2011; Wheaton et al., 2010) and image correlation (Travelletti et al., 2014).
-The spatial or temporal resolution and/or high acquisition cost have so far limited the applicability of traditional photogrammetric reconstructions, high-resolution optical satellite imagery and aerial- and satellite-based laser scanning for multi-temporal 3D analyses of landslide-prone areas.
+Spacecraft-embedded SAR data, e.g. TerraSAR-X and ALOS/PALSAR images, enable tracking displacements of mass movements characterized by important variations in vegetation cover and soil surface between the acquisition dates (e.g. Raucoules et al., 2013; Schlögel et al., 2015).
+Aerial and ground-based lidar datasets have mainly been used for landslide monitoring using DEM differencing (e.g. Blasone et al., 2014; Ventura et al., 2011; Wheaton et al., 2010) and image correlation (Travelletti et al., 2014).
+The spatial or temporal resolution and/or high acquisition cost have so far limited the applicability of traditional photogrammetric reconstructions, high-resolution optical satellite imagery and aerial- and satellite-based laser scanning for multi-temporal 3-D analyses of landslide-prone